abstools/abstools/website/src/site/sphinx/examples/monty-hall.rst

     <https://en.wikipedia.org/wiki/Monty_Hall_problem>`__

-The “intuitive” assumption from many people would be that changing one’s guess cannot make a difference to the outcome.
+The “intuitive” assumption from many people would be that changing one's guess cannot make a difference to the outcome.
 But is this true?
 Let us model this system and find out!

-The code for this example can be found at `<https://github.com/abstools/absexamples/tree/master/collaboratory/examples/monty-hall/>`__
+The code for this example is at `<https://github.com/abstools/absexamples/tree/master/collaboratory/examples/monty-hall/>`__

-Modeling the Participants
+Modeling the participants
 -------------------------

 Each round in the game is played between a participant and a host.
 First